I am

 Follow-up questions.

-Don't attempt any of these follow-up questions until you've attempted the main topic.
+Don't attempt any of these follow-up questions until you've at least attempted the main topic.
 Don't do any follow-up question unless I've specifically assigned you, or given you permission, to do that question.
 If you want to do a follow-up question, ask me, and I might give you permission.
 Don't do it if I don't give you permission.

 Define Real